Show All Answers

 The Stafford County Treasurer’s Office makes every effort to produce and publish the most current and accurate property tax information possible.
 No warranties, expressed or implied, are provided for the data herein, for its use, or its interpretation.
 Neither Stafford County nor the Treasurer’s Office assumes any liability associated with use or misuse of this data.

 Real Estate and Personal Property taxes are typically due each year on June 5th and December 5th.
 If the fifth falls on a weekend, taxes are due on the next business day.

 Real Estate, Personal Property, Water/Sewer bills and Dog Licenses may be paid online.
-Online we accept: MasterCard and Visa Credit/Debit, Discover, and E-check.
+Online we accept: MasterCard and Visa Credit/Debit, Discover, American Express and E-check.